Butt (surname)

 Butt is a German and an English surname whose origins lie in the South West peninsula region of England.

 Etymology

 The surname Butt or Butts is said to be derived from the French word "but" which is a noun meaning "target".
 The English name is derived from the Middle English word "but", a noun meaning a mark for archery, a target or goal, or someone's rear end.
-The name may derive from butt, a strip of ploughland shorter than the average length of one furlong.
+The name may derive from the butt, a strip of ploughland shorter than the average length of one furlong.

 History

 Anglo-Norman names are characterised by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Butt, But, Butte and others.